Obama White House statements on domestic terrorist attacks

 7:20 AM CDT 11 September 2009: one abortion protestor killed (James Pouillon) in shooting attack outside high school in Ossego, Michigan; one businessman killed (Mike Fuoss) in second shooting attack 11 km away.

-(The shooter, Harlan James Drake, was arrested en route to a third intended target, police believe; Drake reportedly objected to Pouillon's regular protests outside the high school.
+(The gunman, Harlan James Drake, was arrested en route to what police believ was a third intended target; Drake reportedly objected to Pouillon's regular protests outside the high school.
 The shooting of the second victim appears to be non-political.)

 morning of 14 September 2009: Statement by President Obama: